-A conductive material, because it has low electrical resistance, allows electrons to flow easily across its surface or through its volume.
-Conductive materials have low electrical resistance, less than 1×10^4 ohms (surface resistance) and 1×10^4 ohm (volume resistance) per Glossary ESD ADV1.0.
-When a conductive material becomes charged, the charge (i.e., the deficiency or excess of electrons) will be uniformly distributed across the surface of the material.
+A material that allows electrons to flow easily across its surface or through its volume is called a conductive material.
+ESD ADV1.0 defines conductive materials as "a material that has a surface resistance of less than 1.0×10^4 ohms or volume resistance of less than 1.0×10^4 ohms".
+When a conductive material becomes charged, the charge (the deficiency or excess of electrons) will be uniformly distributed across the surface of the material.
 If the charged conductive material makes contact with another conductive material, the electrons will be shared between the materials quite easily.
-If the second conductor is attached to AC equipment ground or any other grounding point, the electrons will flow to ground and the excess charge on the conductor will be neutralized.
+If the second conductor is attached to AC equipment ground or any other grounding point, the electrons will flow to ground, and the excess charge on the conductor will be neutralized.

 Electrostatic charge can be created triboelectrically on conductors the same way it is created on insulators.
 As long as the conductor is isolated from other conductors or ground, the static charge will remain on the conductor.
-If the conductor is grounded the charge will easily go to ground.
-Or, if the charged conductor contacts another conductor, the charge will flow between the two conductors.
+If the conductor is grounded, the charge will easily go to ground.
+Or, if the charged conductor contacts another conductor of different electrical potential, the charge will flow between the two conductors.

-Static Dissipative Materials
+Dissipative Materials

-Static dissipative materials have an electrical resistance between insulative and conductive materials ($1 \times 10^4 < 1 \times 10^{11}$ ohms surface or volume resistance).
+Dissipative materials have an electrical resistance between insulative and conductive materials.
+ESD ADV1.0 defines dissipative materials as "a material that has a surface resistance greater than or equal to 1.0×10^4 ohms but less than 1.0×10^{11} ohms or a volume resistance greater than or equal to 1.0×10^4 ohms but less than 1.0×10^{11} ohms.
 There can be electron flow across or through the dissipative material, but it is controlled by the surface resistance or volume resistance of the material.

-As with the other two types of materials, charge can be generated triboelectrically on a static dissipative material.
+As with the other two types of materials, a charge can be generated triboelectrically on static dissipative material.
 However, like the conductive material, the static dissipative material will allow the transfer of charge to ground or other conductive objects.
 The transfer of charge from a static dissipative material will generally take longer than from a conductive material of equivalent size.
-Charge transfers from static dissipative materials are significantly faster than from insulators, and slower than from conductive material.
+Charge transfers from static dissipative materials are significantly faster than from insulators and slower than from conductive material.